wp-plugins/oik-nivo-slider/readme.txt

 == Description ==
 [nivo] shortcode for the jQuery Nivo slider; "The Most Awesome jQuery Image Slider"; reputed to be the world's most popular jQuery image slider.

+= New feature in nivo v1.12 =

+* Choose the contents of the caption area using the format= parameter

+Note: The format parameter was first made available for the [bw_pages] shortcode and is also supported in [bw_cycle]; both part of the oik base plugin.

 = Features of jQuery Nivo 3.2 =

 * Flexible slider